 Good packing always starts with a bit of homework.
 For Japan's unpredictable autumn, I wanted to be ready to handle anything.
 I checked the forecast for each stop, but also kept in mind that these predictions may not hold true when I am actually there.

 Layers to keep me prepared for chilly spells.
 Simple, classic pieces made it easy to put together outfits and repeat them without feeling similar.
-Shoes had to stand up to rain, trekking and metro rides.
-A simple colour palette let me mix and match effortlessly.

 Choosing the Right Fabrics and Layers

 Autumn in Japan brings dramatic swings in temperature from sun to shade.
 Mornings can chill you to the bone, while afternoons might feel much warmer.
-Thin knits, shirts, heavy bottom wear, lightweight sweaters were the answers.
+Thin knits, shirts, heavy bottom wear, and lightweight sweaters were the answers.
 Here’s what worked for me

 Colour Palette and Versatile Pieces